stocyr/SourdoughMonitor/README.md

 ### Programming Language

-We work with Python, specifically CircuitPython 7.3.2.
+We work with Python 3.9, specifically CircuitPython 7.3.2.

 ### IDE